kiran-foundation/website/src/content/work/volunteering/local-kiran-foundation-chapter-lead.md

 ---
-title: "Local Kiran Foundation Chapter Lead"
+title: "Local Kiran Foundation Chapter Lead (Remote)"
-about: "We are seeking dedicated and motivated Local Chapter Leads to start, oversee and coordinate activities for our chapters.
-As a Local Chapter Lead, you will be responsible for fostering a sense of community, building a team, organizing events, and facilitating engagement among members.
-If you are a proactive and enthusiastic individual with excellent organizational and leadership skills, we invite you to join our team."
+quote: "Drive local impact through community leadership."
+about: "As the Local Kiran Foundation Chapter Lead, you will play a key role in building and leading a chapter that drives local initiatives and brings the Foundation's mission to life within your community.
+This is a dynamic position where you will organize events, recruit volunteers, and lead efforts that foster change and improve the lives of those around you."
-startDate: "Start Date: Immediate"
+startDate: "Immediate"
-join: "Immediate Start"
-team: "Build a community team to drive local change."
-event: "Organize events • Recruit volunteers • Lead meetings"
-duration: "Duration: 12 Months"
+duration: "4 - 6 Months"
-timeCommitment: "Average : 10 hr/week"
+timeCommitment: "18 hr/week"
+teamQuote: "Inspire local change through strong leadership."
+event: "Lead initiatives • Organize events • Recruit"
-teamSize: "Team Size: 3-5"
+teamSize: "3-7"
+roleType: "Unpaid Intern Position"
 responsibilities: |
-  - Serve as the primary point of contact and leader for your City/Region
-  - Develop and execute a strategic plan for the chapter's growth, engagement, and impact
-  - Foster a sense of community and collaboration among chapter members by organizing regular meetings, events, and networking opportunities
-  - Recruit and onboard new members, ensuring they are informed about the Foundation's goals and activities
-  - Attend monthly meetings with Kiran Foundation leadership team to understand direction and vision and align your local chapter to Foundation's goals and objectives
-  - Act as a representative of the chapter at local and regional events, conferences, and meetings
+  Lead and coordinate local chapter activities and initiatives Recruit and manage a team of volunteers and community members Organize and facilitate local events, workshops, and outreach programs Develop and implement strategies to increase community engagement and impact Collaborate with the Foundation’s central team to align local efforts with national goals Provide regular updates and reports on chapter activities and outcomes Foster a positive and inclusive community atmosphere for volunteers and participants
 requirements: |
-  - Excellent communication and interpersonal skills
-  - Strong problem-solving skills and attention to detail
-  - Ability to motivate and lead other volunteers
-  - Experience in event planning, coordination, and execution
+  Strong interest in community leadership, social impact, and nonprofit work Excellent communication and interpersonal skills Previous experience in event planning, volunteer management, or community organizing is a plus Ability to work independently and collaboratively with a remote team Strong organizational skills and attention to detail Passion for driving change and making a positive impact in your local community
+impact: "Lead a chapter that connects and empowers local members, creating tangible social change and amplifying the Foundation’s mission."
+benefits: |
+  Leadership development and hands-on experience in nonprofit management.
+  Networking opportunities with like-minded community leaders.
+  Recognition in Foundation publications and across digital platforms.
+  Reference letter upon successful completion.
 url: "local-kiran-foundation-chapter-lead"
 ---